In this guide, I will break down 15 unconventional conference tips that will help you make the most out of your experience. Let’s dive in.

 Whether it’s your first conference or your tenth, it can be nerve-wracking thinking of it all—the different people you may bump into, the people you want to bump into, what to say, what to wear, what to pack…there’s a lot to navigate.

-As conference season is soon upon us, I wanted to make it easier for anyone attending conferences and events in the months to come.
+I wanted to make it easier for anyone attending conferences and events in the months to come.
+Let’s look at some tips.

 Check to see if the event you’re attending has a particular hashtag and use it to search across social networks and participate in discussions with your peers.

-Find someone you may want to connect with, like their posts, engage and add value.
-This allows you to build somewhat of a relationship beforehand and makes it so much easier to say hello when you meet them in hallway or at a networking event, as there is already some context to your encounter.
+Once you’ve found someone you may want to connect with, engage with them on social media beforehand.
+Like their posts, engage and add value.
+This allows you to build a relationship beforehand and makes it so much easier to say hello when you encounter them.

 Leading the conversation by talking about interests and reasons for attending the event is much more engaging and memorable for all parties involved.